-PAMT is a joint endeavor of two research centers at Penn State: the Prevention Research Center and the Methodology Center.
+PAMT is a joint endeavor of two research centers at Penn State: the Bennett Pierce Prevention Research Center and the Methodology Center.
 The training grant is directed by Drs.
-Mark Greenberg (PI) and Edward Smith from the Prevention Research Center, and Drs.
-Linda M. Collins and Donna Coffman from the Methodology Center.
+Mark Greenberg (PI) and Edward Smith from the Bennett Pierce Prevention Research Center, and Drs.
+Linda M. Collins and Bethany Bray from the Methodology Center.

 What disciplines are represented in the two centers?

-The Prevention Research Center includes researchers with PhDs in developmental psychology, biobehavioral health, human development and family studies, kinesiology, sociology, clinical psychology, education policy, and family and child ecology.
+The Bennett Pierce Prevention Research Center includes researchers with PhDs in developmental psychology, biobehavioral health, human development and family studies, kinesiology, sociology, clinical psychology, education policy, and family and child ecology.

 The Methodology Center includes researchers with PhDs in human development and family studies, statistics, quantitative psychology, biostatistics, epidemiology, communication arts and sciences, computer science, and electrical engineering.

 Both centers are open to researchers from other disciplines.